 In this section

 The immigrant health service includes a weekly outpatient clinic (Mondays 13:00 - 17:00 at desk A5), patient consultations, education for service providers and work in policy development.
-The service is supported by the Victorian Government Department of Health and Human Services, including support for the refugee health fellow program.
+The service is supported by the Victorian Government Department of Health and Human Services (DHHS), including support for the refugee health fellows program.

 We provide a comprehensive approach to physical and mental health for children and young people who arrived as refugees or seeking asylum.
-The clinic provides a multidisciplinary assessment service for recently arrived children of a refugee background, including medical and education/developmental assessment, mental health/psychiatry assessment, oral health assessment and health promotion, immunisations, Mantoux testing and administration of Vitamin D as needed.
+The clinic provides a multidisciplinary assessment service for children of a refugee background, including medical and education/developmental assessment, mental health/psychiatry assessment, oral health assessment and health promotion, catch-up vaccinations, Mantoux testing and administration of Vitamin D as needed.
 Asylum seeker children and children in community or held detention are also seen.
-Post-arrival health screening can be provided if required.
+Post-arrival health screening and age assessment can be provided if required.